ickc/pancritic/README.md

 ## Note on LaTeX Output: Usepackage Required ##

-Note that the latex output requires the LaTeX packages `color` and `soul`.
+Note that the LaTeX output requires the LaTeX packages `color` and `soul`.

 One can achieve this by either using a custom template or `--include-in-header` option.
 Or you can use the trick of putting the following in your YAML front matter, like this file: